wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   possible since `xivo-bus` will be removed completely in a future version.

 - The following channel variables have been renamed.
 If you used them in a subroutine you MUST use the new name to maintain a working dialplan in the future.
-Your dialplan should keep working at the moment and messages will appear in the Asterisk CLI until all usage of these variables have been removed.
+The old names have been kept for retrocompatibility, so your dialplan should keep working for the moment.
+Deprecation messages will appear in the Asterisk CLI if you try to modify those variables.
+Support for the old variables may be removed in any later release.

   - `XIVO_CALLOPTIONS` -> `WAZO_CALLOPTIONS`
   - `XIVO_CALLORIGIN` -> `WAZO_CALLORIGIN`